prairir/las/README.md

 ## Why?

 Because its fun.
-Also I'm so lazy I don't want to type 2 commands.
+Also I'm so lazy I don't want to retype a command.

 ## Description